-- 4 Keep the Display Mode on Adaptive resolution. - Zoom Closer.
-Depending on the display scale, three different resolutions for the topography and bathymetry are loaded. - The adaptive resolution technique will cause a delay whenever the next level or another tile of the high resolution topography data is loaded while you navigate.
+- Keep the Display Mode on Adaptive resolution. - The adaptive resolution technique will cause a delay whenever the next level or another tile of the high resolution topography data is loaded while you navigate.
 Therefore you may want to change the Display Mode to Constant > Low resolution for cases where you don't need the high resolution of the topography data, or Constant > High resolution for videos with smooth Camera Paths close to the earth's surface.